 An entity should consider each promise to deliver a good or service in a contract in light of these two criteria.
 The first criterion (capable of being distinct) is similar to the notion of standalone value under ASC 605.
 If a good or service is capable of being distinct, a customer should be able to benefit from the good or service on its own, or in combination with other resources the customer has readily at hand.

 The second criterion, however, or the requirement of a good or service being “distinct within the context of the contract,” is a new concept and early interpretation of the guidance has varied.
 The underlying concept in determining whether a good or service is separately identifiable is the notion of “separable risks”.
 Separable risks relates to whether or not the risks associated with the obligation to transfer a good or service are separate from the risks associated with the transfer of other goods or services in the contract.
-However, in spite of the conceptual influence of separable risks to the criterion of goods or services being distinct within the context of the contract, the Boards decided not to include the idea of separable risks explicitly within ASC 606.
+However, in spite of the conceptual influence of separable risks to the criterion of goods or services being distinct within the context of the contract, the FASB decided not to include the idea of separable risks explicitly within ASC 606.
 Rather, ASC 606 emphasizes that entities should evaluate if promised goods or services represent individual promises or inputs making up a combined output or outputs.

 Both approaches should be considered when applying the separately identifiable principle.
 Accordingly, the standard (ASC 606-10-25-21) puts forth three factors that may indicate goods or services are not separately identifiable, and would therefore be combined as one performance obligation:

 - The entity provides a significant service of integrating the good or service with other goods or services in the contract.